 Job Plans are applied directly to a work order, or indirectly when a Preventive Maintenance (PM) record generates a work order.
 The main work order application is called Work Order Tracking and Maximo for Nuclear Power has extended this core application in a number of ways.

 - When a work order is generated from a PM it can apply an Impact Plan that can also generate a set of Permits.
 For other work types an impact plan can be created directly in the application, either being copied from an impact plan template or a previous working impact plan.
 Additional permits can be generated from the working impact plan.

 - A surveillance work order may be generated from a PM record which acts as a template for it, it will have a work type of SUR.
-Surveillance tests are often performed on multiple related assets and locations.
+Surveillance tests are often performed on multiple related assets and A physical place where assets exist and where work can be performed.
+More.
 Before completing the work order you need to indicate whether the tests were satisfactory or not, or whether they were only partially successful.
 Completion codes are entered, and if necessary, retest work orders created.

 - A work order can request clearance protection when the work requires one or more tags or components to be isolated so that the work can proceed safely.
 One or more clearance requests can be created for the work order to identify the nature of the clearances needed.
 The clearance process can then be followed on the work order until operations are ready to hand-over to maintenance, who accept this via a process called craft approval.
 Each member of the maintenance team will sign on/off as they enter/exit the clearance protection area.
 When all work has been completed the maintenance team releases the work order back to operations.